 Craft beer’s success and significance here is to be expected — a natural ally of the creative class, Leeds has its own rich heritage of beer production and real ale fanaticism; this meeting of minds has produced a city that lives and breathes forward-thinking brews and, accompanying brewpubs and tap-heavy bars and restaurants, are a succession of retail spaces dedicated to the craftier side of beer.

-Tall Boys Beer Market, next to indie publishing store Village, is a miscellany of great things — a bottle shop, beer café and coffee spot with freshly-baked bread — and joins Little Leeds Beerhouse over at the Corn Exchange in keeping the city’s discerningly thirsty in hops and barley.
+Tall Boys Beer Market (*Permanently Closed), next to indie publishing store Village, is a miscellany of great things — a bottle shop, beer café and coffee spot with freshly-baked bread — and joins Little Leeds Beerhouse over at the Corn Exchange in keeping the city’s discerningly thirsty in hops and barley.

 I top my weekend’s cultural and culinary escapades off with a dose of class, a pair of Spanish restaurants showing another side to this cosmopolitan city.
 Firstly is cosy Pintura, a Basque-inspired venue where I sit across the bar from the chef and tuck into dishes like pan con tomate, chorizo con sidra, and gambas a la plancha; whilst a listed antique house is the bustling setting for Ibérica, a faithful ode to wider Spanish cuisine.
 Green asparagus toast with manchego, onion confit and truffle oil is a satisfyingly posh update to cheese-on-toast; serrano ham croquetas (prevented from future competition after taking home the first prize for years on the trot) display their multi award-winning credentials; caught-that-day fried squid is as delightfully fresh as you’d expect; Galician style octopus an exquisite delicacy.
 Where Leeds can inspire with creativity, it can match that with sophistication.